Highway-Kebabbery/Job-Scraper/README.md

 Initial test results:
-* ~~Instructions at end of _setup.sh were too crowded.
-Added newlines and exclamation points to help them stand out.~~
-* ~~_schedule_scrape_jobs.sh wasn't given execute permission.
+~~* Instructions at end of _setup.sh were too crowded.
+Added newlines and exclamation points to help them stand out.~~ ~~* _schedule_scrape_jobs.sh wasn't given execute permission.
 I have a new line `chmod +x _schedule_scrape_jobs.sh` added to hopefully alleviate this.
 Check for it on next run.~~
-* ~~scrape_jobs.py was not given execute permission, either... weird.~~ ~~  * It probably only takes one argument.
-Test what I have.~~ ~~* The job was scheduled successfully after manually granting execute permission.~~
-* ~~Had to add shebang to top of scrape_jobs.py~~
+~~* scrape_jobs.py was not given execute permission, either... weird.~~ ~~    * It probably only takes one argument.
+Test what I have.~~ ~~* The job was scheduled successfully after manually granting execute permission.~~ ~~* Had to add shebang to top of scrape_jobs.py~~

 Second try
-* ~~Permissions still failed for both scripts.~~
+~~* Permissions still failed for both scripts.~~
-~~* Running python script says module bs4 not found for import?~~
-    * ~~Ran _setup.sh again... same result.
-ModuleNotFoundError: No module named 'bs4'~~
-    * ~~Doesn't see "import BeautifulSoup' either...
-Must have to do with the setup~~ ~~* Added pip install BeautifulSoup to its own line.
-Testing...~~ That fixed it
+~~* Running python script says module bs4 not found for import?~~ ~~    * Ran _setup.sh again... same result.
+ModuleNotFoundError: No module named 'bs4'~~ ~~    * Doesn't see "import BeautifulSoup' either...
+Must have to do with the setup~~ ~~        * Added pip install BeautifulSoup to its own line.
+Testing...
+That fixed it ISSUE IS BACK!?
+Issue came from the failure to restart after installing termux-services (failure meaning I didn't do it)~~

 Python file isn't creating new file when the file doesn't exist.
 * This is a permissions issue.
 When I run `python scrape_jobs.py`, it can read and write, but not when it executes like `./Job-Scraper*/src/scrape_jobs.py`.
-    * Figure out where, how, and for what to set permissions
-* object of type datetime is not json serializable.
-* Line 298 causes an error when there's no existing file.
-Should I have it check if a file exists and skip the comparison, or should I make code to construct a json file if it doesn't exist when the loop for each company begins?
+    * Figure out where, how, and for what to set permissions ~~* object of type datetime is not json serializable.~~ ~~* Line 298 causes an error when there's no existing file.
+Should I have it check if a file exists and skip the comparison, or should I make code to construct a json file if it doesn't exist when the loop for each company begins?~~

+Executing scripts:
+* Changed _setup.sh to run `chmod 755 ./Job-Scraper-*/src/scripts/_schedule_scrape_jobs.sh`, which worked when run manually and allowed me to successfully run `./Job-Scraper-*/src/scripts/_schedule_scrape_jobs.sh` to execute.
+    * Test this on fresh install
+* Concerned because I can only manually call the python script by going to its folder, running `chmod +x scrape_jobs.py` or `chmod 755 scrape_jobs.py`, then `python scrape_jobs.py`.
+    * I need to be able to execute it from `_schedule_scrape_jobs.sh`.
+My concern is that having to manually start it this way means it won't run when called from `_schedule_scrape_jobs.sh`.
+        * Re-write `_schedule_scrape_jobs.sh` to run the script every minute to test once manual runs of `scrape_jobs.py` are fully successful.
+This includes getting the daily notification as well as regular job_found notifications.
+DO I NEED TO ASSIGN EXECUTE PERMISSIONS FOR THE TERMUX HOME FOLDER?